LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ## How to test the software

-TBC - if the software includes automated tests, detail how to run those tests.
+TBC - information on how to run automated tests on the software.

 ## Known issues

-Currently a work in progress
+Currently under active development, see this repository's Issue Tracker.

 ## Getting help